akeskimo/rethmeter/src/webserver/README.md

 # Install Python Virtual Environment

-For local development, you are recommended to use virtual python environment, see `Pipenv`.
+For local development, you are recommended to use virtual python environment.
+Using [Pipenv](#Pipenv) is recommended.

 ## Pipenv
 Pipenv keeps static lock file that tracks all packages and including their dependencies keeping